gcornut/valibot-json-schema/README.md

 Use `-o <file>` option to output the JSON schema to a file instead of `stdout`.

-Use `-t <type>` option to ignore the default export and use given exported type as the root definition.
+Use `-t <type>` option to select the root definitions from the module exports (instead of using the default export).
+Example: `-t foo.bar` will get the property `bar` on the `foo` export of the input JS module.

+Use `-d <type>` option to select the definitions from the module exports (instead of using all non-default export).
+Example: `-d foo.bar` will get the property `bar` on the `foo` export of the input JS module.

 Use `--strictObjectTypes` to generate strict object types that do not allow unknown properties (`additionnalProperties: false`).

-## Convert Valibot to JSON Schema
+## Programmatic usage

 Use the `toJSONSchema` function to convert a Valibot schema into JSON schema (v7).